-You’ve shopped in every upmarket store, viewing them with all the calculation of a mathematician perfecting an algorithm.
-They’re clean and pristine, they’re luxurious in every respect, yet each provides a subtly different shade of decadence in the service it provides to customers.
+You’ve shopped in every upmarket store, viewing them with all the calculations of a mathematician perfecting an algorithm.
+They’re clean and pristine, and they’re luxurious in every respect, yet each provides a subtly different shade of decadence in the service it provides to customers.

 The defining feature of these stores is clear – each and every one of them aims to satisfy the innate needs of their customers.